 2. Improved Patient Payments

 Consumers are often looking for the easiest way to pay bills and keep track of their finances.
-Advanced third-party billing services offer a variety of payment methods that providers do not have the infrastructure or time to create and maintain.
-Patient payments through third-party systems can be made on smartphones or by using QR codes within seconds, from any location.
+Advanced third-party billing services offer a variety of digital and traditional payment methods that providers do not have the infrastructure or time to create and maintain.
+Patient payments through third-party systems can be made with smartphones via text message, online portals, or by scanning a QR code within seconds, from any location.
 Presenting consumers with the choice to pay instantly through mobile devices may help increase patient collections otherwise delayed through the mail.
 In the case of MailMyStatement’s patient payment options, the software is protected by the prestigious HITRUST certification, ensuring heightened security for your sensitive patient health information.

 Online portals allow patients to view their entire billing history in one place, leading to a greater awareness of their financial responsibility.
 A study conducted by TransUnion Analysis found that 90 percent of providers still use paper and manual systems for patient collections.
 Outsourcing the process to companies that use the latest technology in online billing software may help providers collect funds faster.

 Pro Tip: MailMyStatements’ EasyAdmin portal allows clients to manage all patient billing and payment functions through one simple interface.
 Patients also receive access to this portal where they are able to opt-in and out of different billing communication options like paper, estatement, or text alert.